 When it comes to end-of-year hiring, companies appear to have divergent needs.
-A recent OfficeTeam study on hiring office staff spelled out what’s different.
+An OfficeTeam study on hiring office staff spelled out what’s different.

 While more than half of HR managers said their company generally decreases hiring during the last quarter, more than one-quarter surveyed said their organization typically increases hiring in the fourth quarter.

 When it comes to those employers who increase admin hiring at the end of the year, the survey revealed three common causes:

 - Addressing an uptick in business — which could reflect seasonal hiring needs — is behind the end-of-year hiring increase of just under two-thirds (62 percent) of HR managers.

 - Staffing vacated positions — This drives more than two-thirds (69 percent) of companies to boost their admin hiring in the fourth quarter.

 - Adding new positions — Around half (51 percent) said this is why they ramp up hiring office staff later in the year.

 If some of the results of the OfficeTeam study surprise you, it may be because you often hear that the fourth-quarter hiring season is a slow one, given the holidays approaching and the fresh calendar year still a few months away.
 Not necessarily.
 Some employers have surplus budget that needs to be spent on hiring before year’s end, or may — like many of those surveyed — find that they simply have a position to staff, whether a new or vacated one.

 Hiring office staff at the end of the year requires some specific preparation.
 Consider these strategies for effective admin hiring, seasonal hiring and recruiting in the fourth quarter.

 Whether your company is one that tends to increase admin hiring or decrease it as the year draws to a close, hiring office staff at the end of the year requires some specific preparation.